bgaj203/gitlab-runners/ec2-image-builder/README.md

 - Visual studio build tools require a volume much larger than the AWS Windows default of 30GB - but it is hard to diagnose when you run out spaces during EC2 Image Builder builds - so pick a value larger that Visual Studio and with plenty of scratch space - 500-750GB should do it - you might be able to tune that value to be lower depending on your build.

 ### EC2 Image Builder Files
-- **windows-netframework4-component.yml** - builds a runner specifically for being able to build a .NET 4.5 version of nopcommerce.
+- **[windows-netframework4-component.yml](windows-netframework4-component.yml)** - builds a runner specifically for being able to build a .NET 4.5 version of nopcommerce.
-- **windows-same-as-gitlab-com.yml** - mimics the Windows runner configuration used on GitLab.com.
+- **[windows-same-as-gitlab-com.yml](windows-same-as-gitlab-com.yml)** - mimics the Windows runner configuration used on GitLab.com.
 [Configuration information is here.](https://gitlab.com/gitlab-org/ci-cd/shared-runners/images/gcp/windows-containers/-/blob/main/cookbooks/preinstalled-software/README.md)
-- **windows-reboot-at-end-if-needed.yml** - experimental -  This component can detect if, at the end
+- **[windows-reboot-at-end-if-needed.yml](windows-reboot-at-end-if-needed.yml)** - This experimental component can detect if a reboot is pending for any one of six different "reboot pending" markers in Windows and do a delayed one **only if needed*.
+It should only be used at the very end of the build phase.
+EC2 Image Builder seems to tolerate this reboot well.
+The reboot wait time is in place to allow the "component runner" to mark this component as complete.
+Extending the wait tim might cause it to not tolerate the reboot or you may even need to shorten it to prevent EC2 Image Builder from starting the AMI creation phase.
-- **userdata.ps1** - the userdata snippet required in an EC2 Image Builder Recipe so that EC2 Image Builder can run commands to install software.
+- **[userdata.ps1](userdata.ps1)** - the userdata snippet required in an EC2 Image Builder Recipe so that EC2 Image Builder can run commands to install software.